Protohedgehog/open-research-glossary/glossary.md

 * **Subscription -** A form of business model whereby a fee is paid in order to gain access to a product or service - in this case, the outputs of scholarly research in journals.

-* **Toll access -** A journal whereby a fee is required to pass a paywall to access research.
+* **Toll access -** A system whereby a fee is required to pass a paywall to access research.

+### Journal Types

+* **Epub -** A free and open [e-book](http://en.wikipedia.org/wiki/E-book) standard by the [International Digital publishing Forum](http://en.wikipedia.org/wiki/International_Digital_Publishing_Forum).

+* **Hybrid journal -** Some traditional journals offer an option for authors to make their individual articles freely accessible to anyone worldwide, for an additional fee.
+All other articles in the journal remain accessible only through subscription; [Source](http://libraries.mit.edu/scholarly/hybrid-journals/).

+* **Journal -** An aggregation of published research articles, either digital or printed or both.
+Historically divided into volumes and issues.

+* **Megajournal -** A journal with editorial criteria based on scientific soundness instead of a priori estimated newsworthiness or "impact".
+They typically cover all research disciplines.

+* **Open Access journal -** A journal that exclusively comprises Open Access articles.

+* **Overlay journals -** An OA journal that does not produce its own content, but selects and curates groups of articles that are already freely available online.
+An example of this is [Discrete Analysis](https://discreteanalysisjournal.com/); [Source](http://en.wikipedia.org/wiki/Overlay_journal).

 ### Types of work often made Open Access